 adults in the U.S. had alcohol use disorder in 2019.

 people in the U.S. suffer from liver disease due to alcohol.

 increased chance of stroke for binge drinkers vs. non-bingers.

-Alcohol addiction can be treated in rehabilitation facilities, such as Gratitude Lodge, that offer alcohol detox programs and addiction recovery programs.
+Alcohol treatment near me at Gratitude Lodge includes alcohol detox programs and addiction recovery programs.
 It’s a safe, professionally staffed place where you’ll naturally get rid of the rest of the alcohol in your body and be given medication to help offset the withdrawal symptoms that may occur.
 After the physical addiction has gone away, mental addiction, which takes longer to treat, will be the next focus.

 Alcohol is commonly paired with cigarettes and caffeine.
+Many rehab centers for alcoholics see numerous combinations with stronger substances.
 Both caffeine and Adderall are stimulants, which can lead to blackouts because a drinker may not feel the effects of alcohol during consumption.
 Other drugs such as painkillers and cocaine are commonly mixed but should not be because the result can be fatal.